DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CORE-EXTENSIONS/Print-management.md

 ### Reset print management.

 With the ability to import Print management settings there may be the requirement to Reset print management settings back to default.
 A Reset print management function has been provided positioned next to the print management button in all available modules.
-To enable access to the reset function users, need to be given access to the **Maintain and reset settings for print management privilege** as part of thier security role.
+To enable access to the reset function, users need to be given access to the **Maintain and reset settings for print management privilege** as part of their security role.